erichoracek/Motif/README.md

 ## Why should I use it?

 You have an app.
 Maybe even a family of apps.
-You know about CSS, which enables web developers to write a set of declarative classes to style elements throughout their site, creating composable interface definitions that are entirely divorced from the page content or layout.
+You know about CSS, and how it enables web developers to write a set of declarative classes to style elements throughout their site, creating composable interface definitions that are entirely divorced from page content.
 You'll admit that you're a little jealous that things aren't quite the same on iOS.

 To style your app today, maybe you have a `MyAppStyle` singleton that vends styled interface components that's a dependency of nearly every view controller in your app.
 Maybe you use Apple's `UIAppearance` APIs, but you're limited to a frustratingly small subset of the appearance APIs.
 Maybe you've started to subclass some UIKit classes just to set a few defaults to create some styled components.
 You know this sucks, but there just isn't a better way to do things in iOS.